OUT OF THE UNKNOWN

 and the Reject sit in adjacent chairs, listening to the voice of the

 Booth’s Clerk as she gives instructions: “Place both your hands on the

 lever in front of your chair.
 At the sound of the first chime pull your

 lever firmly towards you.
 Do not hesitate or release your grip until you

 “Good bye” says Blaine.
 The first chime

-sounds and the lever is pulled; as the second chime is heard, he releases
+sounds and the levers are pulled; as the second chime is heard, they

 victim’s groaning can be heard.
 This is almost certainly an excised shot